Lei-Tin/Rei-Bot/README.md

 - /play [URL] - Play something from URL
 - /skip - Skips the currently playing song
 - /queue - Shows the current list of songs
+- /clear - To clear the whole queue
+- /remove [index] - To remove a song from the queue with an index

 # Requirements